-This program is meant to complement the Young Scholars and Collaborative Inquiry opportunities offered through the Grants and Research Office.
+This program is meant to complement the Young Scholars and Collaborative Inquiry opportunities offered at St. Thomas.
 Specifically, while those grants promote student-focused research projects, the Partnership-in-Learning grant is intended to allow a faculty member to make progress on his/her scholarly or pedagogical agenda while providing a meaningful educational opportunity for the student partner.
 Your application should describe clearly how the partnership will further your scholarly or teaching-related goals.
 Educational benefit to the student, although important, is a secondary purpose of the PIL grant.
 Professional benefit to the faculty member is the primary goal for this grant.
 PIL grants are not intended to support student-originated projects; applicants should seek funding for these projects through the Collaborative Inquiry or Young Scholars programs.
 Applicants with projects requiring only technical assistance for menial or labor-intensive tasks should seek support from their departments for work-study funds.

 The intent of the program is to free faculty members from routine and time-consuming tasks related to the project, but the role of the student partner should have a clear educational component.
 Partnerships-In-Learning collaborations should involve the faculty and student partners in close and frequent interaction.
 Student partners should be encouraged to work independently, and they should also be supervised, encouraged and evaluated at regular intervals.
 Applicants must demonstrate that the student will learn something new and meaningful that supports his/her academic growth.
 Faculty members may select partners from among students whom they have had in class and whose capabilities they already know, or through recruitment from advertisement of the position.
 All continuing full-time faculty are eligible to apply.